CCMS-UCSD/MassIVEDocumentation/README.md

 5. Deploy to GitHub Pages

-Merge your branch changes to the main branch of this repository, and your changes will automatically be built and deployed to the GitHub pages web site: https://jjcarver.github.io/MassIVEDocumentation/
+Create a pull request to merge your branch changes to the main branch of this repository, and your changes will automatically be built and deployed to the GitHub pages web site: https://jjcarver.github.io/MassIVEDocumentation/